 I get to attend creative workshops around the country to write about and share with my creative community.
 Together we’re moving towards the slow, considered and more creative life we all dream of.
 I am finally making a good living from doing what I love, and I want to help other people to be able to do the same thing.
 Over the next couple of weeks, I’m going to share the most valuable bits of information I’ve spent many thousands of hours pulling together, so you can fast track towards the creative business you dream of.

-I’ll be sharing my key 10 Steps to Creative Business Success over the next 10 days or so, as well as a PDF with all the information in one place for you to download and keep.
+I’m sharing my 10 Steps to Creative Business Success in a series of separate posts, as well as a PDF with all the information in one place for you to download and keep at the end.

 The 10 steps I’ll be covering are: